Fighting Money Laundering with Statistics and Machine Learning: Terminology

 \subsection{Suspicious Behavior Flagging}

 Suspicious behavior flagging is used to raise alarms on clients, accounts, or transactions.
-Consider a setup where client $c$ has ${a=1,..,A_c}$ accounts.
+Consider a setup where client $c$ has ${a=1,\dots,A_c}$ accounts.
 Furthermore, let each account $(c,a)$ have ${t=1,\dots,T_{(c,a)}}$ transactions and let ${\mathbf{x}_{(c,a,t)} \in \mathbb{R}^d}$ be some features specific to transaction $(c,a,t)$.
 An AML system is a function

 where ${s(\mathbf{x}_{(c,a,t)})=1}$ indicates that an alarm is raised on transaction $(c,a,t)$.
-Multiple methods can be used to construct an AML system.
-Again, we distinguish between unsupervised and supervised methods.
-Regardless of approach, all AML systems are, however, build on one fundamental premise.
+Multiple approaches may be used to construct an AML system.
+Regardless of approach, we argue that all AML systems are built on one fundamental premise.
 To cite Bolton and Hand \cite{Bolton2002}: ``\textit{... given that it is too expensive to undertake a detailed investigation of all records, one concentrates investigation on those thought most likely to be fraudulent.}'' Thus, a good AML system needs to model the probability